SIDRAW007/SQL_RETAIL_SALES_ANALYSIS/README.md

 **Level**: Beginner
 **Database**: `pgAdmin`

-This project is designed to demonstrate SQL skills and techniques typically used by data analysts to explore, clean, and analyze retail sales data.
-The project involves setting up a retail sales database, performing exploratory data analysis (EDA), and answering specific business questions through SQL queries.
+This project showcases SQL skills and techniques commonly used by data analysts to explore, clean, and analyze retail sales data.
+It involves setting up a retail sales database, conducting exploratory data analysis (EDA), and leveraging SQL queries to answer key business questions, providing valuable insights for data-driven decision-making.
 ## Objectives

 1. **Set up a retail sales database**: Create and populate a retail sales database with the provided sales data.